Key Takeaways

 Can international companies use RUVs to raise from US investors?

 Yes, RUVs support both US companies raising internationally and international companies raising from US investors.
-The structure provides compliant cross-border investment capabilities with built-in regulatory compliance.
+The structure provides cross-border investment capabilities with built-in regulatory compliance.

 How do investors view RUVs compared to direct investments?